-Off the Block selected and seeded the bracket, and the fans have narrowed it to four players for the championship round of the 2017 Off the Block/Springbak, Inc. Fan Choice National Player of the Year.
+Off the Block selected and seeded the bracket, and it’s now up to the fans to decide who should be the 2018 Off the Block/Springbak, Inc. Fan Choice National Player of the Year.

 The Off the Block/Springbak, Inc. Fan Choice National Player of the Year recognizes the best individual performances from NCAA Division I-II men’s volleyball players during the season and gives volleyball fans from around the world the chance decide the winner through online voting.

-The bracket-style tournament continues today with the championship round.
-Online voting for the four players in the championship round will end at 10 p.m.
-(CST) Sunday.
+The bracket-style tournament concludes with the championship round that features all four regional winners.
+Online voting for this championship round will end at 10 p.m.
+(CST) Friday.

-A voter is allowed to vote in each poll up to one time per hour until the polls close.
-Check out the matches on the ballots today.
+A voter is allowed to vote in the poll up to one time per hour until the poll closes.

 David Wieczorek, Pepperdine